varunsaral/go_curd/README.md

 # Go CRUD Application

 This is a simple CRUD (Create, Read, Update, Delete) application written in Go.
-This project uses PostgreSQL for the database and Gorm with the PostgreSQL adapter for storing data.
-Logrus is used for logging.
+This project uses PostgreSQL & gorm for storing tasks Logrus is used for logging.

 ## Getting Started